AaltoSciComp/scicomp-docs/triton/quickstart/quickjobsgraphic.rst

 First off, in general, using graphical user interfaces to programming languages (e.g. graphical Matlab, or RStudio) is not recommended, since there is no real advantage to submitting a job to the cluster.

-However, there are instances where you might need large amount of ressources e.g. to visualize data which is indeed intended use.
+However, there are instances where you might need large amount of resources e.g. to visualize data which is indeed intended use.
 There are two things you need to do to run a graphical program on the cluster:

 - Start X-forwarding (``ssh -X host`` or ``ssh -Y host``)